 "How are you paid?
 Is there a minimum balance required to work with you?"

 When we manage your assets, our investment management fee is an annual 1% for up to $2,000,000 and 0.75% after that.
 Our ideal clients have at least $500,000 for us to manage.
-In that way our model is fairly traditional compared to other investment advisers that might be compared to us.
+In that way our business model is fairly comparable to traditional investment advisers.

 In 2018, Jason Howell Company was featured in the New York Times for serving clients with a "flat fee" option.
 We are proud to continue offering that flexibility.
-If you consider yourself a potential client, have a strong household income, are a good saver and are still in the "accumulation phase" of life please still contact us.
+If you consider yourself a potential client, have a strong household income and are a good saver please contact us.
+You belong here.

 It's an investing discipline that adds consideration of environmental, social and corporate governance (ESG) factors to an overall investment philosophy.

-We believe that using SRI or ESG as a factor in an investment strategy does not substitute for an overall investment philosophy grounded in academia.
+Using SRI or ESG as a factor in an investment strategy DOES NOT substitute for an overall investment philosophy grounded in academia.
 We work as fiduciaries for the benefit of our clients.
-This means we optimize our clients portfolios for shareholder and stakeholder performance.
-We believe it takes money to make positive changes in our world and we empower our community of clients to do just that: change the world.
+This means we optimize our clients portfolios for both shareholder and stakeholder performance.
+We believe it takes money to make positive changes in our world and we empower our community of clients to do just that: change the world. #DoGoodWhileDoingWell